hernanverar/Claire--Salon.Solutions/README.md

 (Additional Instructions about how the app do.)

 ## Known Bugs:
-Any known bugs here

 ## License:
-Git your license, yo!

 ## One More Thing:
 Don't forget to get a picture of your database relations layout with [SQL Designer](https://ondras.zarovi.cz/sql/demo/).
 Review as needed with [this epicodus lesson](https://www.learnhowtoprogram.com/c-and-net/database-basics/using-sql-designer)